 Replacing all the appliances at once is unnecessary.
 However, each has a lifespan.

 Unfortunately, the washer or heater will eventually die.
 Replacing worn-out appliances with energy-efficient ones is a no-brainer.

 Energy Star’s website has a range of energy-efficient products.
 They also show what rebates are available for these products by zip code.

-Becoming Conscious Of Your Usage Habits
+Becoming Conscious of Your Usage Habits

 Another way to get the most out of a solar array is by adopting new energy-conscious habits.
 Although solar reduces the need for utility-generated power, most people that get solar for their San Antonio homes stay connected to the grid.

 Solar customers that stay connected can access utility-generated power when the sun is down.
 The excess solar-power produced during the day goes onto the grid and put on the utility bill as a credit towards energy used at night.
-The problem is that solar production often is set at a lower rate than utility-generated power.
+The problem is that solar production is often set at a lower rate than utility-generated power.